jooj123/react-redux-starter-kit/README.md

 # react-redux-starter-kit
 React Redux Starter Kit is a simple starter kit that can be deployed to run on Amazon S3 or other cloud file storage systems.
+Its a very solid starting point for creating a powerful, flexible and maintainable react website.

 The main principles around this starter kit are:
-* Easy and cheap deployment to cloud file storage (eg. S3) - WILL NEVER REQUIRE A NODE SERVER!
+* Easy and cheap deployment to cloud file storage (eg. S3) - **WILL NEVER REQUIRE A NODE SERVER TO RUN!**
 * Small bundle size, only contains what you need
 * Tries to be as unopinionated as possible when it comes to the tech stack
 * Only contains libraries that are actively maintained